 HONOLULU -- DJ Richardson cashed in his ticket to paradise, waiting until the last possible moment to cap Illinois' improbable road comeback.

-The senior guard drained a 3-point shot from the corner with 0.1 seconds remaining to provide the Fighting Illini with a thrilling 78-77 overtime victory over Hawaii Friday evening before a stunned crowd of 7,550 at the Stan Sheriff Center.
-Fellow senior Brandon Paul led Illinois with 25 points and five 3-pointers, and teammate Tracy Abrams chipped in 22 to keep the road squad in the game.
+The senior guard drained a 3-point shot from the corner with 0.1 seconds remaining to provide the Fighting Illini with a thrilling 78-77 overtime victory over Hawaii Friday evening before a stunned crowd at the Stan Sheriff Center.
+Fellow senior Brandon Paul led Illinois with 25 points, and teammate Tracy Abrams chipped in 22 to keep the road squad in the game.

-Hawaii received 22 points and 11 rebounds from center Vander Joaquim, while Chicago native Brandon Spearman poured in 20 and grabbed nine boards.
-However, the home team missed six of its final 10 free-throw attempts down the stretch, and squandered a five-point overtime lead en route to losing in heartbreaking fashion.
+Hawaii received 22 points and 11 rebounds from center Vander Joaquim, while Chicago native Brandon Spearman poured in 20 and grabbed nine ‘boards.

 The Rainbow Warriors withstood a feverish Fighting Illini comeback, as the visitors fought back from a 13-point halftime deficit to pull within five points with 10 minutes remaining in the game, and eventually sent the game into bonus time.
 Joaquim took over in the extra period, connecting on a 3-pointer and adding a jumper to keep the home team ahead by two.
 Hauns Brereton converted two free throws to put the Rainbow Warriors in front by four with just under two minutes remaining in overtime, but after Sam McLaurin added a layup to narrow the margin to 76-74, Illinois could only move to within a point of the lead as Abrams missed what would have been the game-tying free throw.

-Hawaii (3-1) point guard Jace Tavita converted one of two free-throw attempts to put the home team ahead 77-75 with 7.5 seconds remaining, but after Abrams drove through the lane and zipped a pass to the awaiting guard in the corner, Richardson knocked down the game-winning shot to end any hopes of a Rainbow Warrior upset.
+Hawaii point guard Jace Tavita converted one of two free-throw attempts to put the home team ahead 77-75 with 7.5 seconds remaining, but Richardson knocked down the game-winning shot to end any hopes of a Rainbow Warrior upset.

-The Fighting Illini took advantage of 16 Hawaii turnovers, and pulled to within three points of the lead, 57-54, with just under five minutes remaining in the contest.
+The Fighting Illini took advantage of Hawaii's penchant for turning the ball over, and pulled to within three points of the lead, 57-54, with just under five minutes remaining in the contest.
 Spearman counterpunched, driving to the basket and drawing contact that sent him to the charity stripe, where he made one of two free throws.
 After the squads traded short-range buckets, Richardson knocked down a 3-pointer to cut the deficit to one, and Abrams added an easy layup on the ensuing possession to put Illinois ahead for the first time, 61-60, with 2:51 remaining.

 Paul caught fire when it counted, draining a short jumper and adding a 3-point dagger to put the Fighting Illini up 66-64 with 52.1 seconds to play.
 After Spearman missed the front end of a one-and-one opportunity, Hawaii leaned on its big man once again as Joaquim drained a fade-away jumper to tie the contest at 66 as time expired in regulation.